jacob-ogre/jacob-ogre.github.io/_posts/2017-02-19-papers-review.md

 Most of the time, I will have _not_ read the full paper before posting, so please excuse any errors or misunderstandings.

+In this initial post I will just highlight two papers as a test...

 # Papers

 ## Retrospective Analysis of Heavy Metal Contamination in Rhode Island Based on Old and New Herbarium Specimens